dognotdog/ptpwebcam/README.md

 #  PTP Webcam DAL Plugin

-Large sensor digital still cameras can provide an exceptionally improved image for video conferencing, compared to most built-in web cameras.
+Large sensor digital still cameras can provide an exceptionally good image for video conferencing, compared to most built-in web cameras.

 This is a plugin to make compatible digital cameras available as webcams in video calls, for example in Zoom or Skype on macOS.
+It also allows control of camera settings from the computer to adjust exposure parameters and focus.

 The project consists of a CoreMediaIO DAL plugin, and a preview app to test functionality.